-We have adopted the APPs as the minimum standard across all of our offices worldwide.
-We also comply with the ICH Guidelines for Good Clinical Practice with respect to the use, protection and security of health information collected, as well as guidelines issued by the National Health and Medical Research Council of Australia (NHMRC) in respect of health information that may be accessed in the conduct of research.
+We also comply with the ICH Guidelines for Good Clinical Practice with respect to the use, protection and security of health information collected, as well as guidelines issued by relevant regulatory bodies such as (without limitation) the National Health and Medical Research Council of Australia (NHMRC), the Central Drugs Standard Control Organisation, India (CDSCO) and UK Research and Innovation, United Kingdom (UKRI) in respect of health information that may be accessed in the conduct of research.

 What types of personal information do we collect and why?

 We collect personal information reasonably necessary for one or more of our functions or activities as medical research organisation.
 The types of personal information we generally collect may include your name, date of birth, address and other contact details such as your telephone numbers and email address.
 Depending upon the purpose of our interaction with you, we may collect additional personal information.
 More details about the personal information we collect (and why) are provided below.